My 200hrs Yoga Teacher Training with Shanti Power Yoga

 Structure and Style

 Upon starting the course (with nerves just about in check!)
 I knew I’d made the right choice instantly.
-Austin and Simona put us all at ease and clearly explained what we should expect over the next few months.
+Austin put us all at ease and clearly explained what we should expect over the next few months.
 This clarity continued throughout the course so we always knew what was expected of us and were always given plenty of time to prepare for written quizzes (a much less scary word than tests!) and teaching practice.
 We were thrown in at the deep end on week one when we were asked to partner up and teach someone a short sequence – but this was definitely the best policy as we soon got over any anxiety we may have had about teaching and it meant we didn’t spend the first few weekends panicking about when we were first going to have to teach.
 A great tactic!

 Our first go at teaching on day 1!